Wust-Sat/platform-dbc/README.md

 A CAN message consists of two main elements: an ID and a payload.

 ### Message ID

 Each message type has a unique ID.
-We're using the 11-bit standard (rather than 29-bit).
+We're using the 29-bit standard.
 Lower ID numbers have higher priority on the network.

-The ID encodes two pieces of information:
-- Last 4 bits: Module identifier
-- Remaining bits: Message type

-Example: An s-band module (ID: 3) sending a heartbeat message (type: 1) would have frame ID 0x013 in hexadecimal or 20 in decimal.
+ID structure is described in the [WUST-Sat Platform Communication Architecture](https://github.com/Wust-Sat/architecture/blob/master/docs/platform-communication.md)

 ### Message Payload